grafana/grafana-by-example/cost-management/metrics-and-queries.md

 ## Usage metrics
-- Review rhe following useage metrics in the grafanacloud-usage data source
+- Review the following useage metrics in the grafanacloud-usage data source
+- These will be used for the dashboarrd build
 ```
 grafanacloud_org_metrics_billable_series{}
 grafanacloud_org_metrics_overage{}